 Having worked as a Hair Transplant Consultant for 4 years, I field questions, myths, realities and wake up calls on a daily basis.
 I do so because I myself once looked in the mirror and saw hair loss and decided to get a hair transplant.

-I am currently writing a series on hair transplant hairlines.
-However, I have been getting so many questions about FUE vs Strip, I wanted to post an article written by Dr. Ferreira regarding this.
-It is very informative and a must read if you are considering FUE or Strip.
+I am currently writing a series on hair transplant articles based on my experience over the last 4 years.
+However, I have been getting so many questions about FUE vs Strip or what is formally referred to FUT, I wanted to post an article written by Dr Ferreira below.
+It is very informative and I consider it a must-read if you are considering a FUE or FUT hair transplant.
 Enjoy!

 I’m considering having a hair transplant, but when researching on the internet I have been getting conflicting opinions about FUE vs. having a strip hair transplant.
 I’ve been told that I need about 2500 grafts to fill in my hairline and about two inches behind it.
 Besides the obvious advantage of not having a long scar on the back of my head, are there any other advantages to going with FUE that justifies the added cost?
 My bottom line is to have more hair.
 If the scar is going to be hidden in the back by my own hair, I am not sure the cost of FUE is worth it unless there are some other advantages that I am not aware of.
 Thanks for your time.